matatk/element-highlighter/README.md

 If an element that matches the selector already _is_ a landmark region, it's wrapped with a new one (which is removed when the selector is changed).

 Please note that this will run on all pages automatically, but does not presently update the highlights as the DOM changes.
-(For now you can delete and re-enter the selector if you want to update to the latest DOM.)
+You can use the re-run button or keyboard shortcut to update the highlights at any time.

 Running the extension
 ---------------------